Being a freelancer is a hustle.

 - You can review other people’s products/services and charge for them.

-If done well, this can also become your major source as income.
+If done well, this can also become your major source of income.
 This may need some experimentations at your end, and once you have identified what works well for your blog, you can focus on scaling that method.

 There are many additional side benefits to having a blog in your freelance career.
 For example, when I started my blog, it helped me get better at communicating with my clients and at the same time get better in my area of expertise.